Technology Collaboration Programme by IEA

-"Through the facilitation of worldwide recognition of hydropower as a well-established and socially desirable energy technology, advance the development of new hydropower and the modernisation of existing hydropower "
+Advancing global recognition and development of sustainable hydropower through the facilitation of worldwide recognition of hydropower as a well-established and socially desirable energy technology, advance the development of new hydropower and the modernisation of existing hydropower

 View the Vision and Mission statements in Japanese

-To accomplish its Mission, the Executive Committee has identified the following programme-based strategy to:
+To achieve its Mission, the Executive Committee outlines the following programme-based strategy to:

 Joining the Technology Collaboration Programme (TCP) on Hydropower?